|Estimate parameters of AR model or ARI model for scalar time series|

 |Simulate response of identified model|

-How to estimate power spectra for time series data in the app and at the command line.
+Estimate power spectra for time series data at the command line and in the app.

 Estimate polynomial AR and ARMA models for time series data at the command line and in the app.

-How to estimate state-space models for time series data in the app and at the command line.
+Estimate state-space models for time series data at the command line.

 This example shows how to perform spectral estimation on time series data.
 We use Marple's test case (The complex data in L. Marple: S.L.
 Marple, Jr, Digital Spectral Analysis with Applications, Prentice-Hall, Englewood Cliffs, NJ 1987.)